ruti1234/FixedApp/readme.md

 ## Deliverables
 Provide a short document (or update the README) with:
-1.A list of the issues you identified.
+1. A list of the issues you identified.
 	What changes you made and why.
-2.Submit the updated code  in separate branch
+2. Submit the updated code  in separate branch

 ## Prerequisites
 - Node.js and Angular CLI for the frontend.